 - Place the containers in the refrigerator and let the meat soak for 2 to 3 weeks, turning the meat every 4 days.

-- Lift the piece off the brine and wash under running water to remove surface brine.
+- Lift the piece off the brine and wash it under running water to remove the surface brine.

 - Place the meat piece in a deep pot, cover with boiling water and simmer.

-- Cook for 5 ½ hours or until a fork can penetrate to the center.
+- Cook for 5 ½ hours or until a fork can penetrate the center.

 - Take the meat off the cooking liquid and let cool to room temperature.
 Refrigerate for 2 hours.